Mixing study

 Mixing studies are tests performed on blood plasma of patients or test subjects to distinguish factor deficiencies from factor inhibitors, such as lupus anticoagulant, or specific factor inhibitors, such as antibodies directed against factor VIII.
+Mixing studies are screening tests widely performed in coagulation laboratories.
 The basic purpose of these tests is to determine the cause of prolongation of Prothrombin Time (PT), Partial Thromboplastin Time, or sometimes of thrombin time (TT).
 Mixing studies take advantage of the fact that factor levels that are 50 percent of normal should give a normal Prothrombin time (PT) or Partial thromboplastin time (PTT) result.
-Factor deficient plasmas (Adsorbed Plasma & Aged Plasma, etc.) are used in mixing studies.
-Plasma with known factor deficiencies are commercially available but are very expensive, so they are often prepared in the laboratory and can then be used for mixing experiments.

 Test method

 Fresh normal plasma has all the blood coagulation factors with normal levels.
-Plasma from patients on oral anticoagulants (Warfarin etc.) for 48–72 hours is deficient in Factor VII.
-Adsorbed plasma or plasma from patients on oral anticoagulants (Warfarin etc.) for a week or more is deficient in Factor II, Factor VII, Factor IX, and Factor X. Aged plasma is deficient in Factor V & Factor VIIIC.
-Serum is deficient in factors I, V & VIIIC.

 If the problem is a simple factor deficiency, mixing the patient plasma 1:1 with plasma that contains 100% of the normal factor level results in a level ≥50% in the mixture (say the patient has an activity of 0%; the average of 100% + 0% = 50%).
 The PT or PTT will be normal (the mixing study shows correction).
-Correction with mixing indicates factor deficiency; failure to correct indicates an inhibitor.
-Performing a thrombin time on the test plasma can provide useful additional information for the interpretation of mixing tests.
+Correction with mixing indicates factor deficiency.
+Failure to correct with mixing indicates an inhibitor.
+Performing a thrombin time on the test plasma can provide useful additional information for the interpretation of mixing tests, such as by demonstrating the presence of anticoagulants, hypofibrinogenemia or dysfibrinogenemia.

+Adsorbed Plasma and Aged Plasma

+Factor deficient plasmas (Adsorbed Plasma and Aged Plasma, etc.) have been used historically in mixing studies.
+Plasma with known factor deficiencies are commercially available but are very expensive, so they have been prepared in the laboratory and used for mixing tests.
+Adsorbed plasma or plasma from patients on oral anticoagulants (Warfarin etc.) for a week or more is deficient in Factor II, Factor VII, Factor IX, and Factor X. Plasma from patients on oral anticoagulants (Warfarin etc.) for 48–72 hours is deficient in Factor VII.
+Aged plasma is deficient in Factor V & Factor VIIIC.
+Serum is deficient in factors I, V & VIIIC.